lawrennd/snippets/_information-game/includes/shannon-origin-impossibility.md

 * Provided by @Parzygnat-functorial22 (quantum analogue of @Baez-characterisation11)
 }

-\notes{This is the point where we are forced to move to noncommutative, quantum, probability.
-This is not  an additional assumption, but because classical probability *structurally forbids* the required origin.
-Von Neumann entropy and entangled pure states provide exactly what is needed: a pure global state ($S=0$) with arbitrarily large marginal entropies ($s_i > 0$).
-This is not a modelling choice but a mathematical necessity [@Lawrence-origin26].}
+\notes{Within this programme, the move to noncommutative probability is not an arbitrary modelling choice: it is forced if we insist on an origin with zero global entropy and positive marginal entropies.
+Von Neumann entropy and entangled pure states provide exactly what is needed, i.e. a pure global state ($S=0$) with positive marginal entropies ($s_i > 0$), and this configuration is provably unreachable in the classical framework [@Lawrence-origin26].}

 \endif